Enzootic bovine leukosis

 • Blood (EDTA/serum)

-• milk, colostrum
+• Milk, colostrum

 Possible detection methods:

-• ELISA (serum, milk): antibodies against BLV.
+• ELISA (serum, milk): Antibodies against BLV

-• Virus isolation and culture (EDTA blood)
+• Virus isolation and cultivation (EDTA blood)

 Contact